Workplace Violence Against Nurses

 It is paramount that nurses and other direct care providers accept the responsibility of creating policies and procedures within their organizations to define and enforce a work environment where violence is not tolerated and dealt with accordingly.

-There is currently a small body of research and work of the effects workplace violence has on nurses as human beings.
-Most of the evidence focuses on how workplace violence increases the risk nurses present to patients in the form of medical errors, staffing issues due to missed work, poor documentation, etc.
+There is currently a small body of research and work on the effects workplace violence has on nurses as human beings.
+Most of the evidence focuses on how workplace violence increases the risk nurses pose to patients in the form of medical errors, staffing issues due to missed work, poor documentation, etc.

 The main body of evidence discussing how workplace violence affects nurses is noted in research around nurse burnout.
 A 2020 study published by the National Health Institute (10) states, “Workplace aggression is a source of extreme socio-emotional stress, which may lead to the experience of psychological strain.